tsanton/terraform-provider-tfepatch/README.md

 ### Terraform Cloud GPG key

-First run this [makefile](./internal/Makefile) to create a local copy (0.0.1) of the provider.
-We will utilise this provider to generate a GPG key, upload that key to the Terraform Cloud Registry, and to create our registry provider platform.
+First run this [makefile](./internal/Makefile) to create a local copy (0.0.1) of the provider. \
+We will utilise this provider to upload the public GPG key to the Terraform Cloud Registry, and to create our registry provider platform.

 Navigate into the [./terraform](./terraform/) directory and supply the following key value pairs in a *providers.auto.tfvars* file: